Information on 2022 Summer Institute will be available in early 2022.

-The Department of History at the University of Oklahoma is pleased to announce the 11th Annual Summer Institute for Teachers on Oklahoma History.
+The Department of History at the University of Oklahoma runs an annual Summer Institute for Teachers on Oklahoma History.
 Funded through the generous estate of an endeared member of the history teaching profession in the state, the Summer Institute is for high school teachers of Oklahoma History on how they can change/improve/add to what they teach, and how teachers and students can look critically at the state’s history and how it has been interpreted.
 Concepts will include new and innovative ways to teach about Oklahoma’s:

 • geography and environmental history